XiangqianMa/AI-Competition-HuaWei/readme.md

 > $USER is your Linux username

 If you want to update the weight file or python files.
-Please manually put new weight file and new python files in the corresponding directory.
-And you should run this:
+Please manually put new python files in the corresponding directory.
+And run this:
 ```bash
 ./upload.sh
 ```